-Another day and another 90,000 infections of ransomware
+Another day and another hundred of infections of ransomware

 The answers to combat ransomware attacks are by now fairly common, repeated many times by many people.